POPULAR FEATURES

 Keyword research can be challenging.
 But since you, as a local entrepreneur, regularly talk with your customers, you have a big advantage.

 Ask them about their search behavior, patterns, and preferences.
-Better still, ask your favorite customers what they were searching for when they first visited your website.
-Or what they'd be searching for if they'd be looking for your type of business.
-That's valuable information.
-Use it to create a robust content strategy that alleviates your local customers' deepest pain points.
+Better still, ask your repeat customers what they were searching for when they first visited your website.
+Or what they search for when looking for your type of business.
+It's all valuable information that you can use to create a robust content strategy.

 Make sure the snippet of your web page that Google shows in the search results is clear about where your business is.
 That means optimizing the titles and meta descriptions of your posts and pages for local SEO.
-Use the recently launched Google SERP preview tool to visualize how your website will appear in the search results.
-Then do the needful.
+Use the recently launched Google SERP preview tool to visualize how your website will appear in the search results and make changes were needed.

 3. Give your blog a proper revamp